prescriptive-analytics/challenge-docs/docs/try.rst

 Sample codes that impletments an example policy
 -----------------------------------------------
 Here we provide a sample code that implements an example policy, which would hospitalize the discovered cases and futhermore, isolate individuals with high (estimated) probability of getting infected.
-The probability of getting infected is estimated through the contacting information of the discovered cases.
+The probability of an individual getting infected is estimated through his/her contacting history with discovered cases.
-The codes can also be found in the starter kit - `example.py <https://github.com/prescriptive-analytics/starter-kit/blob/master/example_policy.py>`_.
+The codes can also be found in the starter kit - `example_policy.py <https://github.com/prescriptive-analytics/starter-kit/blob/master/example_policy.py>`_.

 .. code-block:: python